How do I submit a work?

 I may be disabled, but must I write explicitly about disability?

-No. Ill and disabled people are often 'pigeonholed', and if you are a disabled author, your plot or main focal point within a work need not entirely be about disability.
-What we ask for is that disability or illness is at least represented somewhere, even implicitly or as a secondary consideration.
+No. Ill and disabled people are often 'pigeonholed', and if you are a disabled author, your plot or central point within a work need not entirely be about disability.
+What we ask for is that disability or illness is at least represented somewhere - even if only implicitly or as a secondary consideration.
 If the work contains absolutely zero reference at all to disability or long-term illness then it is likely not the sort of work we are looking for.
-As an example, one could write a crime novel where the protagonist is ill, yet that is not the nucleus or centre of the work, or the main point of the work in totality.
-Though it should at least be present and extant in the work considered.
+As an example, one could write a crime novel where the protagonist is ill, yet that is not the nucleus or centre of the work, or the main focus of the work in totality.
+Though disability should at least, in some capacity, be present and extant in any work considered.

 Are authors with health problems such as mental illness or cancer eligible for the prize?

 The Barbellion Prize is intended mostly for people with chronic, life-long conditions – whether congenital, or acquired as adults.
 It’s never easy to define exactly who’s in, and who’s out.
 There are already prizes specifically for people with cancer or people with mental health conditions, and this prize is not intended to duplicate or overlap with those - while we will still consider any submissions.
 Nor is it intended for those with disabilities that do not much affect their participation in society.
 Many, but not all of those eligible will live shortened lifespans, due to CF, MD, MS, and various other conditions.

 But this is not a prize about ill-health or medicine.
 It is a prize which celebrates and recognises alternative ways of living and finding meaning.

 If potential applicants are in any doubt about their eligibility, please contact, in confidence, the administrator of the prize.
 The decision of the administrator and judges shall be final.